mvcisback/SSLVC/report/report.md

 Each user is asked to,

 1. Clap hands and wave to the camera.
-2. Speak for about a minutes while facing the camera.
+2. Speak for about a minute while facing the camera.

 This calibration procedure is repeated until another clap sound is detected, which means there is another user whose database needs to be